Mach30/kasm-dof-workspace/README.md

 ## How to Use this Repo

-1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created
+1. Download and unzip the latest release
+1. Open the unzipped release folder in the command line
-1. Run `docker-compose pull` to download the image or run `docker-compose build` to build the workspace image
+1. Run `docker-compose pull` to download the image

 ## Using the image locally